planettelex/jquery-coverflow/README.md

 ##### Step 3

-Add the JavaScript to your page to hook up the PT Coverflow to your container.
+Add the JavaScript to your page to hook up PT Coverflow to your container.

     <script type="text/javascript">
         $(function () {